mariuszmaximus/hbgl-c/README.md

 `hbgl-c` is a lightweight and flexible library for game development and more.
 Built on top of [GLFW](https://www.glfw.org/), it's designed to offer a simple layer of abstraction over [OpenGL](https://www.opengl.org/), allowing developers to focus on creating content rather than dealing with the intricacies of OpenGL.
+This project makes use of the single-file [stb](https://github.com/nothings/stb) public domain libraries by Sean Barrett.

 ### Getting Started